Vielll/KnockbackStick/README.md

 # KnockbackStick

 ## 🥜 Description
-A KnockbackStick Like fixacoral of CoralM
+A KnockbackStick Like fixacoral of CoralMC

 ## 📂 Download
 [Click for Download](https://www.spigotmc.org/resources/knockbackstick.109602/)